zhaozewang/place_cells_episodic_rnn/README.md

 # Place Cells Episodic RNN
 *We are still in the process of cleaning up some parts of the codebase.
 We apologize for the inconvenience that the code might not be fully functional at the moment.
 Please check back soon for updates.*
+### Official Implementation of:
-## Official Implementation of Time Makes Space: Emergence of Place Fields in Networks Encoding Temporally Continuous Sensory Experiences.
+> Z. Wang*, R. W. Di Tullio*, S. Rooke, and V. Balasubramanian.
+Time Makes Space: Emergence of Place Fields in Networks Encoding Temporally Continuous Sensory Experiences.
 In *NeurIPS 2024*.

 In this paper, we model the hippocampal CA3 area as a recurrent autoencoder designed to recall and reconstruct sensory experiences from noisy, partial cues in simulated environments.
 By training the model with agents navigating realistic trajectories through spatially smoothed sensory maps, we demonstrate that imposing an activity constraint during training results in the emergence of spatially localized firing fields, resembling place cells, in the encoding layer.